Centerpin Fishing Gear: A Guide Recommended List

 Having a great rod and reel only goes so far if you are using the wrong line, leader, wrong hook, or the wrong float.

-I’ve seen guys come out with really nice reels and rods but the wrong main line and they struggle with it all day.
+I’ve seen guys come out with really nice reels and rods but the wrong main line, and they struggle with it all day.
 I’ve also had guys come out with me after trying to learn and catch fish on their own, and they fish well, but then I determined their leader was so thick no fish would bite.

-If you want to be one of those guys who seems to catch a lot of fish every time they hit the water, then getting all your Centerpin fishing gear right is the first step.
+If you want to be one of those guys who seems to catch a lot of fish every time they hit the water, then getting all your gear right is the first step.

 The Best Centerpin Reels